Koloa in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Koloa Plantation thus is the birthplace of the Hawaiian sugar industry, which was the dominant economic force in Hawaii for over a century, and more than any other factor, shared the unique multi-ethnic society of this island state.

 A native of Boston, William Hooper came to Hawaii in 1833 at the age of 24.
 He had no practical experience in agriculture mechanics or sugar processing and little knowledge of native Hawaiian culture and customs.
 It is not surprising that he had a difficult time starting a sugar plantation.
-Local chiefs felt threatened by his presence and withheld vital provisions, native workers had no experience in the use of western tools and were unaccustomed to working regular hours for

 A century and a half later many of the fields of the original Koloa Plantation were still growing cane for McBride Company Limited.

 The Industry.
 Before Captain James Cook discovered Hawaii in 1778, the islands were isolated from most other parts of the world.
 Thereafter traders discovered large forests of sandalwood and began an export trade with the Orient.
 Whaling vessels soon made Hawaii a favored provisioning center.